-It is also recommended that a geotextile fabric separator meeting the requirements of LSSRB Section 1019 be placed on the compacted fill prior to placement of crushed stone base.
-The purpose of the separator is to limit migration of the crushed aggregate into the fine grained soils below during periods of wet weather.
-If the pavement subbase soils are cement treated, the fabric separator may be omitted.
-In addition, if a sand base is utilized under the light-duty rigid pavements, the geotextile fabric may be omitted; however, placement of a strip of fabric separator approximately 18 to 24 inches in width under each pavement joint is recommended to minimize migration of the sand into the pavement joints.
+Prior to placement of a crushed aggregate base for either flexible or rigid pavements, a geotextile fabric separator should be placed on the compacted fill or proofrolled subgrade soils.
+The purpose of the separator is to limit migration of the crushed aggregate base into the fine-grained soils below during periods of wet weather.
+If a sand base is utilized under rigid pavements, the geotextile fabric may be omitted.
+However, placement of a strip of fabric separator approximately 18 to 24 inches in width under each pavement joint is recommended to minimize migration of the sand into the pavement joints.